 Your heart will be stressed, either through exercise on a treadmill or through the use of medication (chemical stress).
 Before the end of the stress test, a second injection (Cardiolite) will be administered.
 This radiopharmaceutical is taken up by your heart muscle and can be visualized by the gamma camera just as in the rest study.
 Normal responses during testing include feeling tired, shortness of breath, chest pain or tightness, abdominal discomfort and sweating.
 You should tell our medical professionals if you feel any of these symptoms: chest, arm or jaw discomfort, severe shortness of breath, extreme tiredness, dizziness, lightheadedness, leg cramps or soreness.
 The test will be stopped if it is unsafe for you to continue.

 When the stress portion of the test is over, you may eat or drink.
 About 30 minutes after the stress, you will be placed under the gamma camera and another set of pictures of your heart will be taken.
 These pictures will be processed and compared side by side with your initial pictures.
 This helps the radiologist to be able to determine if there is a difference in your heart muscles between when you are at rest and when you are stressed.

 At the end of the procedure, you may resume all your medications.
 Your images will be reviewed by our nuclear cardiologist, and results will be sent to your physician.
 Your physician will discuss these results with you.

-Nuclear stress test images showing perfusion to the cardiac muscle
+Nuclear stress test images showing the heart pumping during a heart beat

 Myocardial Viability Scan